oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 All these changes come with the risk of damage the device.

-To improve efficiency for a given workload that is not excercising the full circuitry of the device, the following modifications can be made:
+To improve efficiency for a given workload that is not exercising the full circuitry of the device, the following modifications can be made:

 -  Decrease the voltage